 Is ecstasy addictive?
 The answer is a resounding yes.
 Fortunately, ecstasy addiction, like other addictions, is very treatable.
 It is recognized by the medical establishment as an authentic mental health disorder, known as substance use disorder.
 Once this condition has developed, the best course of action is generally enrollment in a qualified outpatient treatment program.
 These programs can help people stop abusing their substance of choice and get back on their feet.

 NuView Treatment Center, located in West Los Angeles, utilizes the latest evidence-based treatment methods to help people with drug addictions lead new and better lives.
 Our compassionate staff ensure that relapse is averted by helping clients address the underlying reasons for their substance abuse.
 At the same time, clients work to develop skills and coping tools and they need to stay sober – and that they need to have healthy and fulfilling lives in the outside world.
-Best of all, NuView Treatment Center’s outpatient programs are flexible and part-time, so people with busy work, school, or family obligations can get the treatment they need without putting their lives on hold.
+Best of all, NuView Treatment Center’s Los Angeles outpatient drug rehab programs are flexible and part-time, so people with busy work, school, or family obligations can get the treatment they need without putting their lives on hold.

 If you or someone you love is in the throes of ecstasy addiction, reach out to us today.